Natasha-Warder/MCA-2024/README.md

 ## Task 1 - Rendering MEI and MusiXML files

-Click here to access [MEI File](https://github.com/Natasha-Warder/MCA-2024/blob/master/tasks/All%20Of%20The%20Lights.mei) Click here to access [MusicXML File](https://github.com/Natasha-Warder/MCA-2024/blob/master/tasks/All%20Of%20The%20Lights.musicxml)
+Click here to access (view raw to open in MuseScore) [MEI File](https://github.com/Natasha-Warder/MCA-2024/blob/master/tasks/All%20Of%20The%20Lights.mei)
+Click here to access [MusicXML File](https://github.com/Natasha-Warder/MCA-2024/blob/master/tasks/All%20Of%20The%20Lights.musicxml)